-Once the H2TU-C-231 is installed, verify that it is operating properly.
+Once the H2TU-C is installed, verify that it is operating properly.
 To do this, monitor the following:

-- Status LED - Status messages reported by the front-panel display (Table 2 on page 5).
+- Status LED - Messages reported by the front-panel display (Table 2 on page 5).

-For information on turn-up instructions, see the Help menu and select Turn-up Aid.
+For information regarding turn-up instructions, see the Help menu and select Turn-up Aid.